notarock/notarock/README.md

 - 🧐 QOL: Whatever it is, I like to get it out of the way via automations.
 - 🤪 Fun: Dumb ideas turned into funny projects.
 Meme translator, discord bot and other silly projects.
-- ☁️ Cloud native: Even if the cloud is my own server rack at home.
+- ☁️ Cloud native: Even if the cloud is sometime my server rack at home...
 - 🦄 Esoteric: Emacs nerd.
 Nix will replace ansible.
-Shell wizard when needed...
+Shell wizard when needed.
 - 🗣️ Bilingual: Fluent in French and English.
 - 🤩 Career goalz: I want to be building the tools Platform Engineers, SRE and DevOps folks uses everyday.